mono/monodevelop/README.md

 Requires MonoDevelop 3.0 and later versions

-## Installation
+### Installation

 On Mac and Linux, first build or install [the F# 3.0 compiler (open source edition)](http://fsharp.github.com/fsharp) if 'fsharpc' is not on your command line.
+F# 2.0 can also be used.

 Then install the F# Language Binding via the MonoDeveop Add-in manager.